 New ways of working in finance

 “When we think about new ways of working and its impact on critical functions like finance, there are several elements of culture, of innovation that are linked to how the talent in the organization is trained up to use exponential [emerging] technologies,” said Manik.

-“It is becoming more and more critical to drive continuous innovation so reskilling/rescaling the talent and acquiring talent with new skills is becoming very important it goes beyond technology it goes beyond intelligent workflows,” he continued.
+“It is becoming more and more critical to driving continuous innovation.
+So reskilling/rescaling the talent and acquiring talent with new skills is becoming very important.
+It goes beyond technology.
+It goes beyond intelligent workflows,” he continued.